[{"type":"span","children":[{"text":"Join now"}]}]

 That’s why, notes Kushner, “when a person uses a GLP-1 agonist, they may feel less hungry, have less cravings and thoughts of food, and feel more full after a meal and between meals.”
 They may also raise your resting metabolism.

-Altogether, this leads to weight loss—an average of 15% body weight, per a study published in the The New England Journal of Medicine.
+Altogether, this leads to weight loss — an average of 15% to 21% body weight, per studies on semaglutide and tirzepatide (two popular GLP-1s) published in the The New England Journal of Medicine.

 What are the side effects of GLP-1 agonists?